The Complete Guide to Co-Processing

 At the same time, co-processing shouldn’t be seen as the only solution to our planet’s waste problem.
 Some products, such as batteries and medical waste, cannot be processed because they are hazardous.
 Similarly, PVC and plastics containing halogens must be removed during the sorting phase as they release harmful chemicals when incinerated.

 In addition to limitations in the co-processing product types, it’s also not entirely emission-free.
-Carbon emissions are released from waste transport to combustion and shouldn’t be touted as completely environmentally friendly.
+Carbon emissions are released from waste transport to combustion and shouldn’t be touted as environmentally friendly.
 Reports have highlighted concerns about the release of harmful furan and dioxin toxins if kilns aren’t optimized properly.

 While cement manufacturers must adhere to emissions regulations, there’s little public information about the amount of emissions actually linked to co-processing.
 A blog called Down to Earth also suggested there is a “veil of secrecy” about co-processing data.